sofmeright/sofmeright/README.md

   ## 🏠 About Me

   I'm passionate about **infrastructure automation** and the **FOSS community**.
-I build tools that solve real problems in distibuted computation & storage environments.
+I build tools that solve problems in distributed computation & storage environments.

   - 🌐 Focused on **declarative infrastructure** and **security-first design**
   - 💾 Deep diving into **Ceph**, **Docker**, **Kubernetes**, **PVE**, **Windows Server**